 - We use Raceband frequencies at the field.
 If you are unable to use this band, please inform the safety officer.

-- Flying is not permitted over roads and trails.
+- Flying is not permitted over roads, trails, houses or private property.

 - Maximum flying altitude is 400 feet